 The mentorships start on January 13, 2019.
 During the eight-week course, I will provide individual coaching to up to 15 mentees with writing projects of their choice.
 The projects may already be in progress or may be started during the mentorship.
 There will be print and video course materials and a weekly video conference.
 I will provide startup assignments and information on typical business documents for mentees who want help with writing but don’t know where to start.

 There are also spots for auditors.
 They will audit in the academic sense.
 Auditors will be able to view all written discussions in the classroom between the mentor and mentees, will have full access to the supporting course materials, but will not take part in the videoconferences or submit their own projects.

-The above link will tell you “who, what, when, and where” about the mentorships.
+The link above will tell you “who, what, when, and where” about the mentorships.
 But here I’m going to tell you the “how and why.”
 How will they work and what will it be like for participants?
 And why should you sign up?

-How Will the Mentorships Work?
+How Will the Course Work?

 The mentorships will take place in an online classroom.
 The classroom allows for several kinds of interaction.
 I’ll be posting videos and files.
 I’ll provide resource lists, cheat sheets, and sample assignments.
 Mentees will upload their individual projects so we can work on them together.
 Auditors and other mentees will view our discussions and the editing process.
 Mentees and auditors will be able to chat with each other.
-If time is available I may answer auditors’ questions related to the mentees’ projects.
-The mentees and I will have weekly videoconferences.
+If time is available, I may answer auditors’ questions related to the mentees’ projects.
+The mentees and I will have weekly video conferences.

 Documents we can work on include but are not limited to articles, blog posts, class handouts, behavior assessments, biographies and other marketing materials, announcements, press releases, grants, reports, and books.
 Fiction is welcome as well.